Prime Minister and Cabinet: Regional Australia—Driving Our Economy 2017–18

 - assisting tertiary students who are required to travel away from their permanent home for short periods to undertake approved course–related activities; and

 - sporting academies across Northern Territory, Western Australia, Queensland, Victoria, South Australia and New South Wales to support improved rates of school attendance and Year 12 attainment.

 Remote School Attendance Strategy

-The Remote School Attendance Strategy is a flexible, place–based strategy which aims to increase school attendance in remote areas by providing targeted assistance to remote families, schools and communities in the Northern Territory, Western Australia, South Australia, Queensland and New South Wales.
-The Remote School Attendance Strategy commenced in January 2014 and in 2016 is expected to operate in 77 schools across 74 communities. $80.0 million in funding has been allocated from 1 January 2016 to 31 December 2018.
+The Remote School Attendance Strategy is a flexible, place–based strategy which aims to increase school attendance in remote areas by providing assistance to remote families, schools and communities in the Northern Territory, Western Australia, South Australia, Queensland and New South Wales.
+The Remote School Attendance Strategy commenced in January 2014 and now operates across 78 schools with a combined enrolment of approximately 14,000 students. $81.3 million in funding has been allocated from 1 January 2016 to 31 December 2018.

 Safety and Wellbeing

 The Australian Government is committed to ensuring that Indigenous Australians grow up in a healthy and safe home and community, including in regional and remote areas.
-Under the Safety and Wellbeing programme, the Australia Government is providing over $261.6 million in 2016–17 and $267.7 million in 2017–18 for a range of targeted, evidence-based activities to help increase Indigenous community safety and wellbeing.
+Under the Safety and Wellbeing program, the Australian Government is providing over $261.6 million in 2016–17 and $267.7 million in 2017–18 for a range of targeted, evidence–based activities to help increase Indigenous community safety and wellbeing.
 This includes activities that:

 - reduce alcohol and other drugs misuse through treatment, rehabilitation and education;